 2. Anti-theft / immobilizer lockout — $0 to $200

-Modern cars (1998 onward, almost universally) have an electronic immobilizer system that requires a verified key signal before the engine will start.
-The starter still spins (so the car cranks), but the fuel injectors and ignition system are silently disabled until the immobilizer "sees" a valid key.
-When the immobilizer is unhappy — because the key fob battery is too weak, the chip in the key is damaged, the system glitched after a battery replacement, or you're using a non-programmed spare — the engine cranks but never fires.
+Modern cars (1998 onward) have an electronic immobilizer requiring a verified key signal before the engine starts.
+The starter still spins, but the injectors and ignition stay silently disabled until the immobilizer "sees" a valid key.
+When it's unhappy — a weak fob battery, a damaged key chip, a glitch after a battery swap, or a non-programmed spare — the engine cranks but never fires.

 The most common version: you replaced your car battery yesterday, and now the immobilizer is locked out.
 Some cars need a short relearn procedure after any disconnection of the main battery.